-PSO 1: • Students ability to acquire with vocational training can find work in several state and central government organizations, non-profit groups, and academic institutions and in private sectors as well.
-PSO 2: • This program prepares students for specific types of occupations and frequently for direct entry into the market.
-PSO 3: • After completion of this program students will have enough competences, to get benefit from market opportunities.
-PSO 4: • This program would enable students to update their knowledge and professional skills for entering the work force executing income generating activities or occupying better positions.
-PSO 5: • At each exit level of this program, students will be able to apply knowledge of general education subjects and skill development subjects to the conceptualization of food processing technologies.
+PSO 1: Students with vocational training can find work in several state and central government organizations, non-profit groups, and academic institutions and in private sectors as well.
+PSO 2 : This program prepares students for specific types of occupations and frequently for direct entry into the market.
+PSO 3 : After completion of this program students will have enough competences, to get benefit from market opportunities.
+PSO 4: This program would enable students to update their knowledge and professional skills for entering the work force executing income generating activities or occupying better positions.
+PSO 5: At each exit level of this program, students will be able to apply knowledge of general education subjects and skill development subjects to the conceptualization of food processing technologies.

-Bachelor of Vocational Degree Programme (B.Voc) MARINE FOOD PROCESSING AND PRESERVATION TECHNOLOGY (for the candidates admitted from the academic year - (2021- 2024)
+Bachelor of Vocational Degree Programme (B.Voc) Marine Food Processing and Preservation Technology (for the candidates admitted from the academic year --2021- 2022 Batch

 Part Title of the part No. of Courses Hours Credit

 Ι LC- Language Course 4 12 12

-Π ELC - English Language Course 4 12 12
+II ELC - English Language Course 4 12 12

 III CC- Core Course 18 92 92

 AC -Allied Course 4 24 24

 MBE - Major Based Elective - - -

 IV NME - Non- Major Elective 2 4 4

 SBE - Skill Based Elective - -

 SSD - Soft Skill Development 1 2 2

 V ES - Environmental Studies 1 2 2

 VE - Value Education 1 2 2

-MINI PROJECT 1 6 6-
+Mini Project 1 6 6-

-INTERNSHIP 1 12 12
+Internship 1 12 12

-PROJECT 1 12 12
+Project 1 12 12

 Total 38 180 180